RenShuhuai-Andy/NBP/README.md

 ```

 ### Data & Model
 Download the datasets from the official websites.
-You can download the [annotation.zip](https://huggingface.co/Daniel0724/OmniTokenizer/resolve/main/annotations.zip) processed by us and put them under ```./annotations```.

 The file structure should look like: